JNado/CST205-finalproj/README.md

 data is embedded in the header of a mp3 file and stores information such as artist name, album name, track name, genre, cover art, etc. The mp3 file is then stored on your local machine in a file path that corresponds to: Fixed/[artist]/[album]/[track].mp3

-If no match is found on the iTunes API, you can download straight from Youtube.
-However, this method is not recommended due to the fact that the downloaded mp3 file is not guaranteed to be the song you originally wanted to download.
-This method does not set the ID3 data for the resulting mp3 file due to the lack of necessary data that could otherwise be retrieved with the iTunes API.
 ```

 ## Required Modules